On The Clock

 These games are going to be short, sharp and action packed.
-The quarters will run for 15mins apiece plus time on for a goal or injury (probably 20mins all up).
+The quarters will run for 15mins apiece.
+Time on will be called in the last two minutes of each quarter for all stoppages (probably 20mins all up).
 When you add in the quarter, half time and three-quarter time breaks, the whole match will be done and dusted in 2hrs.

 Each team will field 16 a side with most of the players in favour of the change.
 With a few less out there the game seems to flow better.
 And fans always love to see the ball moving, efficient scoring and spectacular marks!